18F/ads-bpa/_pages/working-with-us/industry-partners.md

 [We awarded for the full-stack vendor pool](https://18f.gsa.gov/2015/12/17/the-agile-bpa-is-ready-to-launch/), and we have chosen not to award the design and development pool.

-We work a bit differently than most governement software development projects.
+We work a bit differently than most government software development projects.
 Learn more [how we work with vendors on Agile BPA task orders](https://18f.gsa.gov/2017/08/30/what-makes-a-great-vendor-team/).

 ## Future iterations